uhlik/bpy/README.md

 * `Size` - Mesh instance size, internal instanced mesh has size 1.0 so if you set size to 0.01, resulting instances will have actual size of 0.01 event when cloud is scaled
 * `Align To Normal` - Align instance to point normal, e.g. tetrahedron point will align to normal, triangle plane will align to normal etc.
 * `Colors` - Assign point color to instance vertex colors, each instance will be colored by point color (except vertices)
-* `Sphere Subdivisions` - Conversion to particles only, number of subdivisions of particle system instanced ico sphere
+* `Sphere Subdivisions` - Conversion to instancer / particles only, number of subdivisions of particle system instanced ico sphere

 ### Addon Preferences: